 This meant that all previous signs and impact of farming activities left behind by the former occupants (cattle farmers and even canned lion hunters!) needed to be removed, the length of the perimeter (237km) had to be fenced with electrified fencing, and animal species that occurred naturally in this part of the Kalahari in the past were reintroduced.
 This would later become the largest introduction of wildlife ever recorded in South Africa!

 Home to the Big 5 (Lion, Leopard, Elephant, Rhino and Buffalo), the reserve currently accommodates a significant part of South Africa’s Wild Dog (Painted Wolf) population and a breeding ground for two vulture species!
 Furthermore, the reserve has given refuge to a group of elephants formerly used for “elephant rides” on a different reserve.
 These elephants could become wild elephants again and have since thrived with two “born free” calves already amongst the herd!

-Guests are accommodated in a lodge situated on the edge of a large calcrete pan which offers incredible game viewing and sensational star-gazing opportunities to all who visit!
-There are four two-sleeper rooms each with an en-suite bathroom (rooms are shared between guests).
-There is a kitchen and dining room, with an outdoor patio and braai area outside.
-There is electricity and hot water at the lodge, with water filters to supply safe drinking water.
-Three home cooked meals are supplied daily.
+Guests are accommodated in a tented lodge which offers incredible game viewing and sensational star-gazing opportunities to all who visit!
+There are four two-sleeper tents each with an en-suite bathroom (rooms are shared between guests).
+There is a kitchen and dining tent, a shaded outdoor section for guests to relax, and a boma for outdoor dining.
+There is electricity and hot water at the lodge, and safe drinking water is available.
+Catered and self-catered options are available.